On the Convergence of Muon and Beyond: Convergence Analysis

-where
+where $G_T = f(\mathbf{X}_1) - f^* + 2L^{-1}\sigma^2 + 2Ln + \left(16Ln + 4L^{-1}\sigma^2 + Ln/2\right)(1+\ln T) + \sqrt{4\sigma^2 + (32L^2n + 8\sigma^2)(1+\ln T)}$.

-See Appendix \ref{proof:th1_vr} for details. \end{theorem} \begin{remark} Theorem \ref{th1_vr} establishes a significant theoretical advantage.
-In contrast to prior work \cite{sfyraki2025lions} that requires a computationally expensive growing batch size ($b=\mathcal{O}(T^{1/3})$) to control gradient variance, our result shows that Muon-MVR2 achieves the same $\tilde{\mathcal{O}}(T^{-1/3})$ convergence rate in a more practical, fixed mini-batch setting.
-This is made possible by the specific hyperparameter schedule, where the learning rate $\eta_t = t^{-2/3}$ and the momentum parameter $\beta_t = 1-\eta_t$ are critically coupled.
-This schedule ensures a careful balance between optimization progress and noise suppression. \end{remark}
+See Appendix \ref{proof:th-nonconvex-mvr2} for details. \end{theorem} \begin{remark} Theorem \ref{th-nonconvex-mvr2} shows that, for an unconstrained Muon-style algorithm with momentum-based variance reduction, we can match the current state-of-the-art $\widetilde{\mathcal{O}}(T^{-1/3})$ ergodic convergence rate in a constant fixed mini-batch setting.
+This complements prior work \cite{sfyraki2025lions}, which achieves the same rate using a growing batch size $b = \mathcal{O}(T^{1/3})$ to control gradient variance.
+This is achieved by a specific hyperparameter schedule in which the learning rate $\eta_t = t^{-2/3}$ and the momentum parameter $\beta_t = 1 - \eta_t$ are tightly coupled.
+This schedule balances optimization progress with control of the stochastic gradient variance. \end{remark}

-\begin{remark} As noted in \cite{Yuan2024MARSUT}, a more sophisticated, adaptive setting for the variance-reduction parameter $\gamma$ can be employed.
-Specifically, by setting $\gamma=\gamma_t = 1-\frac{A_t}{\beta_t}$, where $A_t$ is defined in Lemma \ref{lemma:b2}, a key term in the analysis becomes $P_t = - \mathbb{E}\|\nabla f(\mathbf{X}_{t};\xi_{t})-\nabla f(\mathbf{X}_{t-1};\xi_{t})\|_F^2 \cdot A_{t}^2$, which is strictly negative.
+\begin{remark} As noted in \cite{Yuan2024MARSUT}, a more sophisticated, adaptive setting for the variance-reduction parameter $\gamma_t$ can be employed.
+Specifically, by setting $\gamma_t = 1-\frac{A_t}{\beta_t}$, where $A_t$ is defined in Lemma \ref{lemma:b2}, a key term in the analysis becomes $P_t = - \mathbb{E}\|\nabla f(\mathbf{X}_{t};\xi_{t})-\nabla f(\mathbf{X}_{t-1};\xi_{t})\|_F^2 \cdot A_{t}^2$, which is non-positive.
 This leads to a tighter convergence bound, as it effectively introduces an additional beneficial term into the recurrence.
 However, computing this adaptive $\gamma_t$ is often impractical as it depends on quantities that are difficult to estimate during training.
-Consequently, we adhere to the common and more practical approach of using a constant $\gamma \le 1$. \end{remark}
+Consequently, we adhere to the common and more practical approach of using a constant $\gamma_t \le 1$. \end{remark}

+\begin{remark} For \textbf{MVR1}, the prefactor in the $\widetilde{\mathcal{O}}(T^{-1/4})$ bound depends linearly on the noise variance and the dimension, i.e., it is of order $L^{-1}\sigma^2 + Ln + L$, so there is no super-linear growth in $n$.
+For \textbf{MVR2}, the leading stochastic term behaves like $\sigma + L\sqrt{n}$ (up to a $\sqrt{1+\ln T}$ factor), while the remaining constant term scales as $f(\mathbf{X}_1)-f^* + L^{-1}\sigma^2 + Ln$, which reveals a mixed $\sqrt{n}$- and $n$-dependence.
+In contrast to standard parameter-agnostic complexity results for variance-reduced SGD and adaptive methods, which typically hide the dependence on $L$, $\sigma$, and $n$ inside the $\widetilde{\mathcal{O}}(\cdot)$ notation (see, e.g., \cite{fang2018spider,Cutkosky2019MomentumBasedVR,zhou2020stochastic,Huang2021SUPERADAMFA,Yuan2024MARSUT}), our analysis keeps this structure explicit and highlights how the Muon geometry interacts with variance reduction in the matrix-valued setting. \end{remark}